 "Let another man praise thee, and not thine own mouth; a stranger, and not thine own lips."

 Have you ever overheard someone complimenting you without the knowledge that you were nearby or within earshot?
 Do you remember how you felt?
 Oscar-winning actor Denzel Washington tells a wonderful story of coming home one day, after auditioning for yet another acting job, just in time to overhear his wife and her friend talking about him.
 The conversation was so intense that neither of them heard when he entered the apartment.
-In the conversation, his wife Paulette, a former actress, tries to convince her friend how talented an actor her husband is.
-The friend, not really listening, insists instead that he needs to give up his “dream” of becoming an actor and find a "real" job.
+In the conversation, his wife Paulette, a former actress, tries to convince her friend of just how talented an actor her husband is; yet, the friend, not really listening, insists instead that he needs to give up his “dream” of becoming an actor "and find a "real" job."

 It is more honest to stay true to whom you are, using your talent and gifts as if you were using them for God Himself, with the knowledge that God is never fickle; He does not waiver with the whims of the day.
 Use your talents and gifts without the desire for self-promotion, because the truth is, if you are excellent, using your talents exceedingly well, everyone will notice!
 L.

 From:"To Thine Own Self Be True."
 In The Master's Hands: 365 Daily Devotions For Everyday Living.

 photo: Aidan Photograffeuse